candango/firenado/README.md

   path: /tmp
 ```

-If your helloworld project isn't on the python path just go
+If your helloworld project isn't located in the python path just go
-helloworld/conf/firenado.yml and configure the application settings:
+helloworld/conf/firenado.yml and changed it to:

 ```yaml
 app: